 Sometimes Ben said he liked being married and got along with his wife; he especially enjoyed their sexual relationship.
 Other times, Ben told his mother he wished he hadn’t married, but became upset when she mentioned the possibility of divorce.

 Eventually, to reduce tensions, Ben and Trudy decided to get away from their families.
-Ben also became more conscientious about taking his Haldol, a psychotropic drug that lessened his nervousness and helped control his temper.
+Ben also became more conscientious about taking his Haldol, an antipsychotic medication that lessened his nervousness and helped control his aggression.

 They moved several hundred miles away, to a supervised apartment building in Great Falls.
 Management provided one meal a day for the residents and assisted with room cleaning.
 The Department of Housing and Urban Development helped pay the rent each month.
 Trudy spent her days taking care of their apartment, while Ben, in December of 1980, came to the Center.